jbcodeforce/ML-studies/docs/coding/langgraph.md

 #### Invocation and chat history

 The MessageState keeps an array of messages.
-So the input is a dict with "messages" and then a HumanMessage.
+So the input is a dict with the "messages" key and then a HumanMessage.
 As graphs are stateful, it is important to pass a thread_id.

 ```python
 app.invoke(